Skip to content ↓

 4. External agencies advice when appropriate.

 Your child’s progress will be continually monitored by the class teacher, SENDCo and Head Teacher.
-If your child requires additional support, a Learning Plan will be put in place and your child will be given specific targets to work on which will be formally reviewed at least 3 times per year.
-Sometimes this will involve a standardised test which will give a score that can be translated into an age-related expectation.
-Parents and children contribute to their individual Learning Plans, as working in partnership with families is of paramount importance at Co-op Academy Hillside.
-Each child on the SEND register will have a One Page Profile in place that explains the best ways to support them.
+If your child requires additional support, a Pupil Passport will be put in place and your child will be given specific targets to work on which will be formally reviewed termly.
+Parents and children contribute to their individual Pupil Passports, as working in partnership with families is very important to us at Co-Op Academy Hillside.
+In our resourced provision Connect classes, children will have a personalised education plan and their progress will be closely monitored.

 1. Who is our SENDCo (Special Educational Needs and Disabilities Co-ordinator)?